About Us

 AETF

-Theatre groups enter their one-act plays into a preliminary round festival (such as BFAME).
-They perform them in front of an audience and an Adjudicator from GoDA (Guild of Drama Adjudicators).
+Theatre groups enter their one-act plays into a preliminary round festival—like our very own BFAME.
+They perform in front of a live audience and receive professional feedback from a qualified Adjudicator from GoDA (the Guild of Drama Adjudicators).

-The winner of each preliminary round festival goes through to the relevant AETF Quarter Final (if relevant) and then through to the Semi Final in their areas.
+The winner of each preliminary festival progresses to their AETF Quarter Final (if applicable), then on to the Area Semi-Final.

 Contact us